 Another common error is hiring the first private investigator or “specialist” that comes along, without verifying the individual’s qualifications.
 The market for bug sweep services is crowded with low-priced offers, many from people who lack the proper expertise.
 All too often, these so-called “experts” rely on the same budget gear their client could have purchased themselves.

-Professional TSCM services typically require equipment costing tens or even hundreds of thousands of dollars: high-performance spectrum analyzers, nonlinear junction detectors (NLJDs), thermal imaging systems, wired-line analyzers, and more (Bug Sweep WARNING – Read This Before You Hire Any Bug Sweepers!).
-If your “technician” shows up with just a single handheld detector worth a few hundred dollars, there’s a strong possibility the sweep won’t be comprehensive.
+Professional TSCM services typically require equipment costing tens or even hundreds of thousands of dollars: high-performance spectrum analyzers, non linear junction detectors (NLJDs), thermal imaging systems, wired-line analyzers, and more (Bug Sweep WARNING – Read This Before You Hire Any Bug Sweepers!).
+If your “technician” shows up with just a single handheld detector worth a few hundred dollars, there’s a strong possibility the sweep won’t be complete.
 This can leave your company incorrectly convinced that “there are no bugs,” when in reality, the sweep just wasn’t thorough enough.

 When vetting outside firms or specialists, always ask about their equipment, certifications, and prior experience.
 If their entire toolkit is only worth a few thousand dollars rather than hundreds of thousands, you’re likely dealing with an amateur operation.